Two Evil Eyes: "The Facts in the Case of Mr. Valdemar"

-40-year-old Jessica Valdemar visits Steven Pike, her elderly husband's lawyer, with some paperwork for Mr. Pike's approval.
-Pike sees that Jessica's 65-year-old husband, Ernest Valdemar, who is dying from a terminal illness, is liquidating a number of his assets for cash and suspects Jessica of having undue influence on him.
-Pike talks to Ernest Valdemar over the phone, who confirms the decision.
+40-year-old Jessica Valdemar visits Steven Pike, her elderly husband Ernest's lawyer, with paperwork for Pike's approval.
+Pike sees that the 65-year-old Valdemar, who is dying from a terminal illness, is liquidating a number of his assets for cash and suspects Jessica of having undue influence on him.
+Pike talks to Ernest Valdemar over the phone and he confirms the decision.
 Pike reluctantly agrees to let Jessica have access to the money, but warns her that if anything were to happen to Valdemar within the next three weeks before the transfer of his estate over to Jessica is finalized, she will be investigated by the authorities.

 Jessica returns home to Valdemar's mansion where she meets with Dr. Robert Hoffman.
 Hoffman and Jessica have been conspiring to cheat Ernest out of his estate by hypnotizing him and having him do what they wish from his deathbed.
-Robert wants to elope with Jessica after they acquire Ernest's $3 million assets.
+Robert wants to elope with Jessica after they acquire Valdemar's assets.
 Later, Ernest dies while under hypnosis.
 Wanting to keep his death secret for the time being, Robert and Jessica hide his body in the basement freezer.
-During the night, Jessica hears moaning coming from the basement, but cannot wake up Robert, who has put himself under a hypnotic-induced slumber.
+During the night, Jessica hears moaning coming from the basement but cannot wake up Robert, who has put himself into hypnotically induced sleep.